hsviscarra/RealEstateAnalysis/README.md

    - Create a storage / bucket to dump the data
    - Create a service account json payload with owner permissions to connect Mage to GCP

-### 5.5 Create an accouunt in DBT cloud and linked to you repo
+### 5.5 Create an account in DBT cloud and linked to you repo
 Make the adjustements in the models

 ### 5.6 Open Goolge Data Cloud and connect it to your BigQuery account